-Finally, move on to the women who asked you to be bridesmaids when they walked down the aisle and consider when they were married, as well as your current relationship with one another.
-If the wedding was fairly recent (we’re talking three years or less), it’s polite to ask her to be a bridesmaid in your wedding, too.
+Finally, move on to the people who asked you to be bridesmaids when they walked down the aisle and consider when they were married, as well as your current relationship with each of them.
+If the wedding was fairly recent (we’re talking three years or less), it’s polite to ask her to be a bridesmaid in your wedding too.
 If the wedding was more than a few years ago, you’re not obligated to reciprocate unless you want to.
 However, if you’re still friends after all those years, you should still invite her to attend your wedding as a guest.
 And just how close are the two of you, anyway?
 If your friendship has flourished and thrived over the years (even if she tied the knot right after college and now you’re pushing 30), she’s probably already on that VIP list you just made.

 But what if you have grown apart significantly or had a falling out?
 Even if she got married last summer, no one will force you to include her—and she’ll probably understand why she didn’t make the cut.